 There are several factors which affect overall performance when considering a comparison between clamps and Invert-A-Bolt™ fasteners:

 b) The bolt contained in the Invert-A-Bolt™ assembly sticks up into the part a short distance.
 Only the stud part of the bolt sticks up into the part.
 This allows for a minimal obstruction surface for each Invert-A-Bolt™ Fastener.
-This provides a much smaller obstruction during the machining process and requires no changes.
-(In fact, the stud can also be recessed completely during the process which could allow for the tooling tab to be milled completely off during the machining process.)
+This provides a much smaller footprint during the machining process and requires no changes.
+In fact, the stud can also be recessed completely during the process which could allow for the tooling tab to be milled completely off during the machining process.

 c) No additional stock is required on the mill fixture outside the part stock limits.

-d) Because only the stud sticks up into the part (the "footprint" of the IVB fastener is the diameter of the stud), part stock requirements can be reduced. e) All machining operations required to make the mill fixture (holding the Invert-A-Bolt™ fasteners) are performed from one side.
-There is no requirement to flip the mill fixture over to prepare or install the Invert-A-Bolt™ products.
-This means all preparation is from the front side of the mill fixture.
+d) Because only the stud sticks up into the part (the "footprint" of the Invert-A-Bolt™ fastener is the diameter of the stud), part stock requirements can be reduced.

 g) By using Invert-A-Bolt™ products, the need for helical inserts in an aluminum mill fixture is eliminated.